 Instead, business shippers should choose the transporter who is best for the job.
 Make sure to read through reviews and select a licensed carrier who has the experience and equipment needed to ship your items.
 Making these informed shipping decisions upfront can prevent loss and damage from ever occurring in the first place.

-Assumption 3: “I Don’t Need Cargo Insurance”
+Assumption 3: “I Don’t Need Extra Protection”

 The road is fraught with danger, no matter what carrier you select.
 It’s unforgiving.
 Accidents can occur and may not be your provider’s fault, etc. Ship happens, so protect yourself and your business.